 – Everyone must be involved.
 In 1 Corinthians 14:26 we read that when we come together, everyone will have something to give.
 In Ephesians 4:16 it is written that the “body grows when each member functions.”
 The leaders must encourage everyone to participate.
 Therefore, it is important that the cell leader or one or two people do not dominate the meeting.

-– Relationships in the cell are more important than ministry.
+– Relationships and friendships are important.
 Everyone must be welcome and there should be no lonely people in the cell.
 Members should visit, pray and care for one another on a regular basis.
 From time to time the cell group should do things together, such as having a meal together, evangelism, going on a picnic, etc. Friendship is a key to a successful cell.
+In Mark 3:14 we read about the calling of the disciples.
+“Then He appointed twelve, [a]that they might be with Him and that He might send them out to preach.”
+The main reason why He chose them, was so that they could be His friends!

 – Prayer is important: Leaders of the cell must pray for the members and encourage others to pray for one another.
 Prayer is the foundation of a successful cell group.
-Prayer releases the grace and the anointing to make the cell group successful
+Prayer releases the grace and the anointing to make the cell group successful.
+There should be public prayer for one another and for important needs.
+However, the prayers should be short so that everyone can have an opportunity to pray.

 -We should do things that create a relaxed and joyful atmosphere: If the cell meeting is too “heavy” people will not come back.
 It is not the place for deep heavy preaching.
 It is a place for encouragement.
 From time to time they should do some fun things together and do not be too super spiritual.